deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Choi got his wish, at least.
 The corridor, or deck or whatever that they’d stepped out onto was a good twenty degrees more temperate than the freezing, windy sump they’d just left behind them.
 Ray rubbed her arms and shivered, but she was feeling warmer already.

-“Okay…” Conley asked, “left or right?”
+“Okay…” Conley asked.
+“Left or right?”

 “Well… something was making all that heat for the cooling system to bleed off,” Ray pointed out.
 “So, I say we head back that way.”